fromZeroToInf/Explorative-AD-in-Wind-Turbine-SCADA-Data-Using-an-AE/README.md

-# Explorative Error-Based Anomaly Detection in Wind Turbine SCADA Data Using an Autoencoder
+# Autoencoder-based Anomaly Detection in Open Wind Turbin SCADA Datasets
 This work explores the AE's reconstruction error response to selected synthetic anomalies in a controlled environment.
 In addition, for anomaly detection, the open-source SCADA Penmanshiel dataset is investigated.

 # Installation Guide